 There is also a tiny reducing bush with the camera, whose purpose is a mystery.
 Any ideas?
 (It is shown in front of the camera in the main picture)

 |Dimensions (w x h x l):||22 x 18 x 11 cm (closed)|

 |Serial Number:||Serial 10237 stamped into bottom edge of camera|

 Photos copyright © 2013 David Purcell.
 Do not use without permission.

 This is an example of the much larger ½ plate version of the Watson Alpha camera, not dissimilar to the Tropical model, but with aluminium fittings.
 It has an early serial number of 10237.
-Adverts seem to offer aluminium fittings as an option at the end of the 19th century, so the date of this camera is estimated on that basis.
+Adverts seem to offer aluminium fittings as an option for a number of years from about 1895, so the date of this camera is estimated on that basis.